jainprashul/jainprashul/README.md

 </div>

 I am Prashul Jain, a **Full Stack Engineer** based out of Nagpur working at [Highway 9 Networks](https://www.highway9networks.com).
-Having around 4 years of experience in full-stack web development, but since 2022, I'm professionally working as a Software Engineer.
+Having around 4 years of experience in full-stack web development, 2 years of experience in Data Modelling.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 🔭 I’m currently working on 5G, UI/UX design & implementation.
 Love to work and looking forward.